Strict Rules Delta Force Has To Follow

 Delta Force has to be civil with the rest of the military

-The U.S. special forces might seem to operate in their own insulated world, as groups of soldiers that don't interact much with the rest of the military.
+The U.S. special operations forces might seem to operate in their own insulated world, as groups of soldiers that don't interact much with the rest of the military.
 After all, while SEAL Team Six has a few odd rules of its own, its operators do typically go on their missions alone.
 That approach has won them significant praise, but it's worth noting that Delta Force doesn't operate like that at all.

 Advertisement

 In contrast, Delta Force was always designed to work with the rest of the military, rather than apart from it.
 That has allowed it to actually take on no small number of missions over the years, getting more done and doing so in a far quieter fashion.
 A specific example can actually be found in one of Delta Force's best-known missions: ending the evils of Saddam Hussein in 2003.
-While it was a Delta Force mission, the actual legwork required both Special Forces operators and conventional soldiers, working side by side.
+While it was a Delta Force mission, the actual legwork required both special operations forces operators and conventional soldiers, working side by side.

 This mode of operation has meant that Delta Force has been able to cultivate an efficiency and longevity that Army officials seem rather proud of.
-In comparing the two special forces units, retired colonel Kent Allard said, "The SEALs are short-term killers.
+In comparing the two special operations forces units, retired colonel Kent Allard said, "The SEALs are short-term killers.
 Delta has a lot of other missions.
 It shows how well-integrated the Delta Force guys are with the conventional forces" (via The Washington Times).

 Advertisement